psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected a bug in the individual terminal function of hydro plants.
 * Corrected a bug in the reading process of chronological requirement of generic linear constraints.
 * Corrected a bug in the hydro unit configuration screen.
+* Corrected a bug in the reading process of inertia parameters of hydro units and thermal generators.
+* Corrected a bug in the reading process of system inertia requirements with sub-hourly resolution.
+* Corrected a bug in the stochastic unit commitment representation.
+* Corrected a bug in the representation of forbidden zones for hydro units with reserve assignment.

 # Version 5.28